rangle/rangle-academy-unit-testing/unit-testing.md

 ## Task 3: Slaying Bugs (20mins)

-- Open `/unit-testing-workshop/exercises/03-saving-time-no-tests`
+- Open `/unit-testing-workshop/exercises/03-saving-time-bug`
 - `node run.js`
 - `npm run tdd:03`
-- Step 1.
-Without modifying the code
-	- Write the tests required to test the feature
-	- Write the failing test
-- Step 2.
-Fix the code

 ---

 ## Task 3: Review

 ^ See how unit testing upfront would have found this issue immediately?
 Look how simple the output is, imagine if they was from an API and only occuring sometimes.
-Unit tests allow us to mock issues and pinpoint errors quickly
+Unit tests allow us to mock issues and pin point errors quickly.

 ---